Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises.md

-* Why are contact maps and cross correlation maps "symmetric" about the main diagonal?
+* Why are contact maps and cross-correlation maps "symmetric" about the main diagonal?

 * Something on identifying a dynamics difference from a contact map or better cross-correlation in similar proteins.